RichiUZH/course/exercises/journal/exercise04-journal.md

 Therefore we get the following saving heuristic in case of no dividends: If prices are increased by a factor $\alpha$, decrease consumption by the factor $\frac{1}{\alpha}$ and vice versa.

+By assuming constant prices and wages, we can than calculate the optimal consumption of potatoes.
+If we introduce uncertainty about prices and dividends, the agents optimizes his utility based on his expectaitons conditional on his information set at the current time.
+Hence the agent has to form beliefs about the development of prices and dividends.

 ## Task 2: Simulation
 Because the agent does not have certainty over the development of potato prices,
 >We assume that wages move perfectly with the price of potatoes, and  making prices stable relative to